MinGeo/thread_scheduler/README.md

 - For your coding practice, the compiler is set to halt on some (important) warnings.
 Write your code to fully comply the C99 standard.

 - Please check carefully the Linux Manual Page.
 There is a lot of information for the project.

+- When you create user-level thread, you can implement easily preemptive and non-preemptive scheduling.
+Use some function in `signal.h`.

 - You have to print your output below format.
 Please do not print in situation that SWAP main -> main.
 ```